Marco Tulio Venegas has decades of experience conducting major litigation proceedings before a range of regional and federal courts in the state.

-He has saved his clients billions of dollars and has protected and resolved several of the most complex and consequential litigation and arbitration matters for both multinational clients and governments around the world.
+He has saved his clients billions of dollars, and has protected and resolved several of the most complex litigation and arbitration matters for both multinational clients and governments around the world.
 His expertise includes the successful participation as counsel in two of the largest commercial arbitrations in Mexican history, worth more than US$1.7 billion as well as the most important construction and infrastructure disputes ever with governmental entities.
-He has litigated extensively throughout this time in several fields of law before Mexican courts and arbitral tribunals.

-He has international experience in the United States and France and has worked at law firms abroad as well as with the International Chamber of Commerce´s international court of arbitration in Paris.
-He has given several conferences and lectures related with arbitration and litigation in Mexico, Europe, China, US and Argentina.
+He has international experience in the US and France, and has worked at law firms abroad as well as with the International Chamber of Commerce´s international court of arbitration in Paris.
+He has given several conferences and lectures related with arbitration and litigation in Mexico, Europe, China, the US and Latin America.

-Mr Venegas participated as technical advisor of the Spanish version of The New Arbitration Rules of the International Chamber of Commerce and has published several articles related with arbitrations subjects in Pauta which is the publication of the Mexican chapter of the International Chamber of Commerce, as well as other national and international publications.
-Mr Venegas is the chair of the ICC National Committee on infrastructure disputes.
+Mr Venegas acted as technical adviser to the Spanish edition of The New Arbitration Rules of the International Chamber of Commerce.
+He has published several articles on arbitration in Pauta (the publication of the International Chamber of Commerce’s Mexico chapter), as well as other national and international publications such as Global Arbitration Review and Financier Worldwide.
+Mr Venegas is the chair of the ICC national committee on infrastructure disputes.